Instant boiling water taps...transparent costs for the first time

 Better still, use one of these smart energy monitoring plugs.
 Then you can turn your system on and off remotely as well at the same time as getting an idea on how much energy it uses on numerous phone apps.
 These plugs are awesome gadgets; incredibly easy to set up and they use very little energy themselves.

-The geeky assumptions
+The geeky assumptions and facts

-• 17C start temperature and 99C boil temperature has been assumed for all calculations on all products above
+17C start temperature and 100C boil temperature has been assumed for all calculations on instant hot water tap products above with the exception of the Quooker at 108C

-• Standing losses figures were provided to me directly by the respective manufacturers in October 2022.
-As of October 2024 the best of the products, the Quooker is unchanged.
+Standing losses figures were provided to me directly by the respective manufacturers in October

 Do subscribe for updates if you like what you've read here.